 Unlike B2C and B2B business models, the C2C model is somewhat different.
 It has been in discussion with the increase in consumer confidence in eCommerce.

 As the name suggests, the C2C model connects consumers via an eCommerce marketplace and allows them to buy, sell, or trade their products or services in exchange for some commission.

 Some of the most successful sites following the C2C model of eCommerce are eBay and Craigslist.
 Other than these, there are a lot of eCommerce sites that have failed miserably in this model.
-It is because businesses following the C2C model fail to plan well.
-Secondly, they have to invest heavily in quality control and maintaining the technology to offer a smooth experience to customers.
+This is because businesses following the C2C model fail to plan well and face some legal issues.
+Secondly, they have to invest heavily in quality control and technology maintenance to offer customers a smooth experience.

-C2B is not as well-known as other types of eCommerce business models.
+C2B is less popular than other types of eCommerce business models.
 However, it is gaining a lot of attention from consumers and growing progressively.
 In this model, the consumer sells goods or services to the businesses.
-In other words, C2B is a sole proprietorship serving a range of businesses.
+In other words, C2B is a sole proprietorship serving various businesses.

 The consumer has complete control over the price and audience he wants to sell the products or services.

 Elance(now freelancer) is one of the first platforms that adopted the C2B model.
 The model serves all the needs of freelancers.
 Besides this, reverse auction sites and affiliate networks fall under the C2B model.

 Enterprises that follow Consumer to Business model (C2B):